slatedocs/slate/source/includes/_instances.md

 name_exact | filter by instance name exact match; case sensitive! |
 name_like | filter by instance name: case insensitive, phrase can be inside the name |
 display-id | filter instances based on an instance display-id (can be used to convert display to system id) |
+test-display-ids | filter instances based on an certain or multiple Test display-ids (comma separated) |

 * none of the parameters are required.
 If you combine multiple parameters, it will do AND You can see examples in the dark area to the right.